Countries supplying arms to Israel: United States

 Since its founding, Israel has received approximately $310 billion (inflation-adjusted) in total economic and military aid from the United States, making it the largest cumulative recipient of US foreign aid.

-According to the Stockholm International Peace Research Institute (SIPRI) report, the United States is the main supplier of armaments to Israel, accounting for 69% of Israel's major conventional arms imports between 2019 and 2023.
+According to a Stockholm International Peace Research Institute (SIPRI) report, the United States is the main supplier of armaments to Israel, accounting for 69% of Israel's major conventional arms imports between 2019 and 2023.

-The United States provides annually to Israel with about $3.8 billion in military aid annually.
-Israel has been the largest recipient of US financial support to foreign aid since World War II, receiving a cumulative $158 billion through 2023 at current inflation-adjusted prices.

-In 2016, the United States and Israel signed their third 10-year Memorandum of Understanding on military aid, committing to provide $38 billion in support through the year 2028.
-This includes $33 billion in foreign military aid and an additional $5 billion designated for missile defense, marking a historic agreement between the two nations.
+In 2016, the United States and Israel signed their third 10-year Memorandum of Understanding on military aid, committing to provide $38 billion in support through the year 2028, marking a historic agreement between the two nations.
+This includes $33 billion in foreign military aid and an additional $5 billion designated for missile defense.
 Israel used this aid to finance orders for 75 F-35 joint strike fighters and other stealth aircraft.
 It has used missile defense programs, including the jointly developed Iron Dome, Arrow, and David's Sling missile systems.

 In addition, the United States provides Israel with a range of military equipment, including small-diameter bombs, JDAM kits for converting unguided bombs into GPS-guided weapons, advanced CH-53 heavy-lift helicopters, and KC-46 aerial refueling tankers.
-Specifically, Israel acquired laser-guided missiles for its Apache gunship fleet, as well as 155mm shells, night-vision devices, bunker-buster munitions and new army vehicles.
+Specifically, Israel acquired laser-guided missiles for its Apache gunship fleet, as well as 155mm shells, night-vision devices, bunker-buster munitions, and new army vehicles.
 The United States also provides high-level military consultancy to Israel.

 Germany

-According to the SIPRI, Germany is one of the main suppliers of armaments to Israel, accounting for 30% of Israel's arms imports between 2019 and 2023.
+According to SIPRI, Germany is one of the main suppliers of armaments to Israel, accounting for 30% of Israel's arms imports between 2019 and 2023.

-According to the Federal Ministry for Economic Cooperation and Development (BMZ) report, Germany's defense exports to Israel worth about $353 million have so far increased almost 10 times from last year. the Deutsche Presse-Agentur (dpa) reported, that Germany supplies components of air defense systems and communication equipment to Israel.
+According to a Federal Ministry for Economic Cooperation and Development (BMZ) report, Germany's defense exports to Israel worth about $353 million have so far increased by almost 10 times from the previous year.
+The Deutsche Presse-Agentur (DPA) reported, that Germany supplies components of air defense systems and communication equipment to Israel.
 The arms exported included 3,000 portable anti-tank weapons and 500,000 rounds of ammunition for automatic or semi-automatic firearms.
 Most of the export licenses were granted for land vehicles and technology for the development, assembly, maintenance, and repair of weapons.
 In August 2025, the German government announced that it had suspended all arms exports to Israel for use in Gaza.
+On 24 November 2025, arms exports to Israel were resumed following the ceasefire in the Gaza war.